🤓How To Automate Keyword Research with Google Autosuggest

 from urllib.parse import (parse_qsl, urlsplit)

-Among the packages listed above, two of them are going to troubleshoot most of the pain points in the framework.
+Among the packages listed above, two of them will troubleshoot most of the pain points in the framework.

 Connecting with Google Index